andersle/pytrr/README.rst

 pytrr
 #####

-pytrr is a python package for reading .trr files from GROMACS.
+``pytrr`` is a python package for reading .trr [1]_ files from GROMACS [2]_.

+It's intended as a lightweight, pure python, library for reading .trr trajectories and it access to positions, velocities, etc. as numpy arrays.

 Example
 =======